 Q: What happens the day of the audition?

 A: Students arrive on the date and time of their audition.
-All auditions start at 9:30 am.
+All auditions start at 9:00 am sharp.
 Parents can either wait in the auditorium or return after the audition is complete, usually around 2 hours.
 Students complete their audition, portfolio review and interview, then parents can pick up their students.

 Q: Can I accompany my child to the audition room?